“Two roads diverged in a wood, and I, I took the one less traveled by, And that has made all the difference.” --Robert Frost

 As communication and collaboration across networks continue to grow, companies rely on network technicians to support the critical business applications that keep their organizations running effectively.
 Network engineers install, maintain, and troubleshoot Local Area Networks (LANs), Wide Area Networks (WANs), and data communication equipment.
 They are also responsible for testing and configuring operating systems, repairing hardware, performing preventive maintenance, and applying security measures to ensure that customer needs are met.
 You may also hear this job referred to as operations center technician, network communications technician, computer technician, and IT infrastructure technician.

 You may have played the role of your own personal network technician if you’ve ever investigated an issue with your home’s wi-fi router or connected your gaming platform to your home network.

 Rising Demand for Entry-Level Network Professionals

 Job openings for network technicians have exploded and are expected to continue to rise as technology gets more and more complex.
 According to Burning Glass, which collects and analyzes millions of job postings from across the country, network technicians are in high demand with 147,448 job postings over the past 12 months.
 Additionally, there is a projected growth rate of 6.5 percent over the next 10 years.

 This career path also offers a healthy salary.
-Based on this annual salary report, the average Network Technician salary in the United States is $71,459.
+According to salary.com, the average Network Technician salary in the United States is $77,262.